viziometrics/feature-extraction/README.md

 ## Data:
-We will be using [Twitter malicious data](https://about.twitter.com/en_us/values/elections-integrity.html#data) for this exercise.
+We will be using [Twitter malicious data](https://about.twitter.com/en_us/values/elections-integrity.html#data) for this task.

 ## Outputs:
 1. twitter.txt: a list of twitter id.